Learn how Willamette Valley reservoir levels may be impacted by court-ordered measures.

 This developed campground has 85 campsites, paved roads, flush toilets, showers, dump station, campfire rings, picnic tables, gate attendants, children's play area and a marked but unsupervised swim area.
 No hookups available.

-This is a minimally-developed campground with 15 individual campsites, vault toilets, drinking water, gravel roads, picnic tables, fire rings, no hookups and no showers (primitive sites are reserved as Pine Meadows Campground sites A-O).
+This is a minimally-developed campground with 15 individual campsites, vault toilets, drinking water, gravel roads, picnic tables, fire rings, no hookups and no showers (campsites at Primitive Campground can be reserved as Pine Meadows Campground sites A-O).

 Cottage Grove Lake has four day-use only parks operated by the U.S. Army Corps of Engineers and has no associated fees.